bmpenuelas/dictiORM/README.md

-v0.1 - Pretty functional proof of concept release.
+v0.2 - Add `Group` class to hold several docs that share some features.
 More features to come!
 Questions, comments and contributions always welcome  : )